tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### Instructor Notes

-* Today's lesson will tie together the concepts and coding solutions from the previous day into a single robust trading framework that can produce an end-to-end implementation of a trading dashboard with working metrics.
+* Today's lesson will tie together the concepts and coding solutions from Day 1 of this unit into a single robust trading framework that can produce an end-to-end implementation of a trading dashboard with working metrics.

 * This lesson will primarily focus on developing the *infrastructure* of the trading framework and, therefore, will not contain as much domain-specific trading knowledge.

 * Review sessions will be geared towards allowing students to ask as many questions as possible.
-Questions should be prioritized over instructor posed review questions.
-While we want to provide as much opportunity as possible for students to ask questions, it is also important that the class is paced so that all material is covered.
+Students' questions should be prioritized over instructor-posed review questions.
+While we want to provide as much opportunity as possible for students to ask questions, also be sure to keep a careful eye on the class pacing, so that all material is covered.

-* Encourage students to review supplementary resources, to reach out to TAs individually for assistance, and to attend office hours to address any unanswered questions or confusion.
+* Encourage students to review supplementary resources, to reach out to TAs individually for assistance, and to attend office hours to address any unanswered questions or for additional support.

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).